tommysundstrom/middleman-layout-switchboard/README.md

 Else, the list will be searched until a match is found.

-In this case, it will first look for a `region:` option with the value `Albania` (case sensitive).
+In this case, it will first look for a `region:` option with the value 'Albania' (case sensitive).
 If found, a layout named `albanianstyle` will be used.

 If not found, it will look for New Zealand.